Sensitivities

 Sales prices of paperboards and FX impact

-Sales prices of pulp
+Sales prices of market pulp

 Price of raw wood